blmoore/3dgenome/README.md

  ...
 ```

 Scripts are numbered in the order of which they should be run.
+You may wish to delete existing PDFs under `figures/` to convince yourself they're being regenerated (if not they'll be overwritten).

 #### 0_buildDatFiles.R